MianSaadTahir/Amazon-Clone/README.md

 # Amazon Clone

 This clone is a replica of the Amazon homepage, created using HTML and CSS.
-This project demonstrates front-end development skills and  core knowledge of css flexbox.
+This project demonstrates my front-end development skills and  core knowledge of css flexbox.

 ## Table of Contents
 - [Screenshots](#screenshots)